PolymathicAI/PolymathicAI.github.io/_posts/2023-10-05-multiple-physics-pretraining.md

 <!--   <figcaption  style="padding-left:32px; padding-right:20px; line-height:1.3"> Looking at individual fields (density, in this case), the incompressible flow included in the training set (left) has strong resemblence to the compressible simulation with low mach number (center) with similar diffusion levels, but the high mach number flow (right) develops significantly more complex, small-scale features as a result of both lower diffusion and more compressible behavior. </figcaption> -->
 </p>

 After pretraining, our models are able to compete with or beat modern baselines on all 2D time-dependent tasks in the benchmark despite the added difficulty of multi-task training.
-In fact, our multiple physics models outperform the single-physics, dedicated baselines in a significant majority of cases and our results only improve with scale.
+In fact, our multiple physics models outperform the similarly sized single-physics, dedicated baselines in a significant majority of cases and our results only improve with scale.

 #### Learning Multiple Physics Transfers to New Systems

 While this parity is impressive, we still expect fine-tuned, dedicated models to outperform general ones in most cases.
 The real question we would like to answer is whether this pretraining process actually improves the ability of the model to learn new physics.
-PDEBench has a natural division in the provided fluid data between incompressible flow (Incompressible Navier-Stokes, Shallow Water) and compressible flow (Compressible Navier-Stokes).
+PDEBench has a natural division in the included fluid data between incompressible flow (Incompressible Navier-Stokes, Shallow Water) and compressible flow (Compressible Navier-Stokes).
 To explore the question, we pretrain new models without including compressible flow at all, then choose two distinct fine-tuning datasets.
 We call one “near” and the other “far”.

 <p align="center" style="margin-bottom: 10px;">
   <img src="/images/blog/multiphysics_ke.png" alt="Visualizing the physics gap." width="85%">